Examples of other mobile home remodel before and after projects

 This is another extensive mobile home renovation taken on by Kim Thompson who runs the blog.
 The home wasn’t too bad to start with, but Kim saw a lot of room for improvement, and the results are quite stunning.
 It shows that the sky’s the limit when it comes to how much you can improve your mobile home.

 At sites like Country Living, Pinterest and Apartment Therapy, you can find plenty more mobile home makeovers, remodels or renovations to inspire you.
+If you want something from US Mobile Homes Pro, you can check out our article on how to make a mobile home look like a house exterior.

 What to include in a mobile home remodel before and after